Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 For better efficiency, on computers with multiple CPUs the tests can be run in parallel mode.
 This is default behavior for command *testgrid* : the tests are executed in parallel processes (their number is equal to the number of CPUs available on the system).
 In order to change this behavior, use option  parallel followed by the number of processes to be used (1 or 0 to run sequentially).

 Note that the parallel execution is only possible if Tcl extension package *Thread* is installed.
-It is included in *ActiveTcl* package, but can be absent in some Linux distributions.
 If this package is not available, *testgrid* command will output a warning message.

 @subsection testmanual_4_4 Checking non-regression of performance, memory, and visualization